Lonicera japonica: Chemistry

-Lonicera japonica contains methyl caffeate, 3,4-di-O-caffeoylquinic acid, methyl 3,4-di-O-caffeoylquinate, protocatechuic acid, methyl chlorogenic acid, and luteolin.
-The two biflavonoids, 3′-O-methyl loniflavone and loniflavone, along with luteolin and chrysin, can be isolated from the leaves.
-Other phenolic compounds present in the plant are hyperoside, chlorogenic acid, and caffeic acid.
+Lonicera japonica leaves contain methyl caffeate, 3,4-di-O-caffeoylquinic acid, methyl 3,4-di-O-caffeoylquinic acid, protocatechuic acid, methyl chlorogenic acid, and luteolin.
+Other polyphenols present in the plant are hyperoside and caffeic acid.
 The two secoiridoid glycosides, loniceracetalides A and B, can be isolated, together with 10 known iridoid glycosides, from the flower buds.
-The plant also contains the saponins loniceroside A and B and the anti-inflammatory loniceroside C.

 Subspecies

 There are three subspecies of Lonicera japonica: